gofer-engine/gofer-engine.github.io/developing-interface-channels-in-oop.md

 route.send('tcp', 'localhost', 5505)
 ```

 _**NOTE**: Currently only TCP clients are supported.
-In a future release there will be additional methods to senders, writers, and callback messages._
+In a future release, there will be additional methods to senders, writers, and callback messages._

 _[Back to top](#developing-interface-channels-in-oop-style)_